frostly/quandl/README.md

 }
 ```

+# Testing

+Some notes about the different testing options:

+- `cargo test` will run all tests that don't call the Quandl API.
+- `cargo test --features skeptic` will run tests on `README.md`.
+This will make calls to the Quandl
+API.
+- `cargo test --features test-quandl-api` will include tests that call the Quandl API.
+- `cargo test --features "skeptic test-quandl-api"` will run all tests.

+[clippy](https://github.com/Manishearth/rust-clippy) is also run as part of the nightly build on travis.

 # License

 This library is distributed under similar terms to Rust: dual licensed under the MIT license and the Apache license (version 2.0).